 Designed as a natural extension of the airport’s existing terminal, this midfield satellite concourse will help solidify Suvarnabhumi International as one of Southeast Asia’s leading hubs for air travel.

-The four-level concourse building will accommodate up to 15 million annual passengers and have 28 aircraft contact gates, eight of which will serve Code F A380 aircrafts.
+The four-level concourse building accommodates up to 15 million annual passengers and has 28 aircraft contact gates, eight of which will serve Code F A380 aircrafts.
 A new underground automated people mover and baggage handling system connects the building to the main terminal.

-The concourse’s metal-clad standing seam roof is supported by a simple arched beam and tree column structure.
+A simple arched beam and tree column structure supports the concourse’s metal-clad standing seam roof.
 This is more economical, energy efficient and easier to maintain than the existing terminal’s roof, which is made up of tensile fabric and exposed arched trusses.